-The references herein to the Enabling Acts, the 2020B Bonds, the Senior Indenture, Supplemental Indenture No. 57, the Subordinate Indenture, and the Disclosure Agreement are brief summaries of certain provisions thereof.
+The references herein to the Enabling Acts, the 2021A Bonds, the Senior Indenture, Supplemental Indenture No. 58, the Subordinate Indenture, the Traffic Study and the Disclosure Agreement are brief summaries of certain provisions thereof.
 Such summaries do not purport to be complete and, accordingly, are qualified by reference and are subject to the full texts thereof.

-Neither this Official Statement nor any other disclosure in connection with the 2020B Bonds is to be construed as a contract with the holders of the 2020B Bonds.
+Neither this Official Statement nor any other disclosure in connection with the 2021A Bonds is to be construed as a contract with the holders of the 2021A Bonds.
 Any statements made in this Official Statement involving matters of opinion or estimates, whether or not expressly so identified, are intended merely as such and not as representations of fact.